 Photography is about capturing memories.

 But back to this book.
 A slightly smaller option to the standard wedding album, 10″x10″.
 A fine art version, so images printed onto the page, with no mounts, with a carbon coloured cotton cover.
-So, the first picture taken of my daughter….
-April 1999, Chelsea and Westminster hospital, London, starts the book.
-Shot on film.
+Starts with images shot on film.

 I made up the whole book with just B&W images.
 Partly as it’s my favorite medium and because the images were from a mix of sources.
 A mix of film and digital, B&W and colour and from a wide variety of cameras.
 The colour on early digital cameras wasn’t great frankly.
 From this first image above, taken on a Contax G2 camera – an autofocus ‘rangefinder’ with Zeiss glass – on Kodak Tri-X film.
 Then the last two images in the book – see below – taken on a Leica M-240MP digital rangefinder camera.
 Such a camera was a dream fantasy in 1999.